ecg-media/stream/README.md

 Just clone this repository and run `npm i` in the root folder.
 It will install all npm dependencies.

+For example to get started in ubuntu run following commands.

 ````
 sudo apt install npm python3-pip
+cd /path/to/cloned/fodler/
 npm i
 ````